llm-jp/scripts/corpus/training-batch-replay/README.md

 ## Output

-Each output line includes `iteration`, `dataset_id`, `dataset_path`, and `dataset_sample_index`, so records can be traced back to the selected source dataset in the blend.
+Each output line includes `iteration`, `dataset_id`, and `dataset_path`, so records can be traced back to the selected source dataset in the blend.
 It also includes `indexed_dataset_spans`, which records the zero-based `document_id`, token `offset`, and token `length` consumed from each original Megatron `.idx`/`.bin` instance.
 If a replayed training sample spans multiple instances, the spans list contains all of them in sample order.

 The first record from the smoke test above has this shape: